Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

 We will first examine a pseudo-code representation of the Bellman-Ford algorithm.

-Algorithm~\ref{a:bellman}, adapted from \cite{Sedgewick02a}, provides a high-level overview of the Bellman-Ford algorithm.
-The chief idea is to iteratively decrease the upper bound of all distances \texttt{dist}$[\cdot]$ in the graph until no more upper bounds are left to be improved (hence reaching the optimal solution) or until the threshold of $n-1$ iterations is reached, where $n$ is the number of nodes in the graph.
+Algorithm~\ref{a:bellman}, adapted from \cite{Sedgewick02a}, provides a high-level overview of the classical Bellman-Ford algorithm.
+The chief idea is to iteratively decrease the shortest distances \texttt{dist}$[\cdot]$ in the graph until the threshold of $n-1$ iterations is reached, where $n$ is the number of nodes in the graph.
 The following gives a descriptive account of each section of the code.\\

 \textbf{Lines 1 to 3.} The algorithm begins by initialising an array \texttt{dist}$[\cdot]$. \texttt{dist}$[v]$ defines the lowest possible accumulated cost to go to $v$ from the source node $s$ in $G$.
 The upper bound distance for each node is initialised to $\infty$.
 Naturally, the distance from the source $s$ to itself is $0$.